 This course will include the study and performance of selected large-scale band literature.
 The emphasis will be repertoire scored for an ensemble with multiple part duplication.
 It will include the development of an appreciation for the integrity of both emotional and intellectual responses to music of Western and non-Western cultures.
 Attendance at scheduled rehearsals and performances is required.

-Recommended Preparation: Ability to play a band instrument
+Recommended Preparation: Ability to play a band instrument May be taken for a maximum of 4 enrollments.

 MUS-280 Masterworks Chorale